Ipomoea aquatica: Traditional cultivation methods

 Water spinach is cultivated in a variety of systems.
 In Hong Kong, two methods are traditionally used: the dryland method and the wetland method.

 In the dryland method, water spinach is grown on raised beds which are separated by irrigation ditches.
 The seeds can be sown directly onto the beds.
 Alternatively, a nursery may be used and the seedlings are transplanted when they reach a sufficient size.
 In either case, the distance between the plants should be about 12 cm by the time they are 15 cm tall.
-Regular irrigation is crucial in the dryland system and so is a sufficient fertilization.
+Regular irrigation is crucial in the dryland system and so is sufficient fertilization.
 Water spinach cultivated with the dryland method is ready for harvest 50 to 60 days after sowing.
-Harvesting is being done by pulling up the whole plant.
+Harvesting is done by pulling up the whole plant.

 The wetland method is the traditionally more common and important method for cultivation in Hong Kong: In the wetland method, water spinach is cultivated on flat fields surrounded by raised banks, which have oftentimes been used as rice paddies in the past.
 These former rice paddies have a heavy clay soil with an iron-pan.
 This helps to retain water for the water spinach.
-The seedlings to be used in this methods are usually grown in a nursery on a dry field, as the germination under water is quite poor.
-Six weeks after sowing the seedlings, cuttings for transplantation can be taken from them.
+The seedlings to be used in this method are usually grown in a nursery on a dry field, as germination under water is quite poor.
+Six weeks after sowing, cuttings can be taken from the seedlings for transplantation.
 One cutting is an approximately 30 cm long cut from the stem containing seven or eight nodes.
 This is then planted in the field with a spacing of about 40 cm.
-The field is beforehand prepared by flooding it to a depth of 3 to 5 cm.
+The field is prepared beforehand by flooding it to a depth of 3 to 5 cm.
 The soil itself is tramped into a liquid mud so that the cuttings can root easily.
 Once the plants are established, the depth of the flooding is increased to 15 to 20 cm.
-The first harvest in the wetland method can usually be done at around 30 days after the transplantation.
+The first harvest in the wetland method can usually be done at around 30 days after transplantation.
 Also, the harvesting differs from the dryland system: In the wetland, the upper part of the main shoot is cut at about water level.
 This stimulates lateral growth and produces horizontal shoots carrying vertical branches.
 After the first harvests, every seven to ten days throughout the summer, these vertical branches can be harvested.
 After the planting period, the fields are drained and once the fruit of the water spinach is ripe, it is harvested, dried, then trodden to release the seeds which are to be used for the following season.